 In September 2004, Linda's Feral Cat Assistance was formed by Linda Bryant to work on behalf of the stray cat population in Woodside.

-Dedicated volunteers who are experienced in the TNR (Trap/Neuter/Release) process for feral cats, return the animals to monitored locations,
+Dedicated volunteers who are experienced in the TNR (Trap/Neuter/Release) for feral and stray cats, return the animals to monitored colonies,

-However, stray cats and other throwaways continue to roam the streets of Woodside; they need to be trapped and neutered and, whenever possible,
+However, stray cats and other throwaways continue to roam the streets of Queens; they need to be trapped and neutered and vaccinated for rabies.

 The mission of Linda's Feral Cat Assistance is to reduce the feral cat population and eliminate the pain and suffering of the many unwanted